Boys Like Girls: Sunday at Foxwoods (2023–present)

-The group began working on their fourth studio album shortly before the COVID-19 Pandemic, when Johnson was asked by Keefe and DiGiovanni if he wanted to make another album.
+The group began working on their fourth studio album shortly before the COVID-19 pandemic, when Johnson was asked by Keefe and DiGiovanni if he wanted to make another album.
 During the process of creating the album, DiGiovanni and Dorr were both replaced by guitarist Jamel Hawke and bassist Gregory James.
 It was recorded in Johnson's studio in Nashville, Tennessee, and the title of the album Sunday at Foxwoods came from the area of Boston they grew up in.

 On May 19, 2023, the band released the single "Blood and Sugar" as the lead single from the album.
 The album's second single, "Language" was released on June 23.
 The band released "The Outside" on July 28, as the album's third single.
 "Cry" was released as the album's fourth single on August 25.
 The fifth and final single, "New Love" was released on September 22.
 In support of the album, the group embarked on the Speaking Our Language Tour from September to November 2023, with support from State Champs on all dates, as well as Four Year Strong, 3OH!3, LØLØ, the Summer Set, the Ready Set, and Max Bemis on select dates.
 On October 6, the group released a collaborative version of "The Outside", featuring 3OH!3, State Champs, the Summer Set and the Ready Set.
 The album was released on October 20, 2023, through Fearless Records.

-In November 2023, the band was featured on the track "I Can't Stop Me" on K-Pop girl group TWICE's album "The Remixes".
+In November 2023, the band was featured on the track "I Can't Stop Me" on K-pop girl group Twice's album "The Remixes".

 The group embarked on a Southeast Asia tour in the spring of 2024, as well as joining Dashboard Confessional on tour in the United States in May.
 They also toured with Grayscale on a summer tour in July 2024.
 The group collaborated with Said the Sky and released the single "Hold My Breath".
 In December 2024, it was announced that Boys Like Girls would be performing at Playback Music Festival in Manila on May 8, 2025, joining The Click Five and Secondhand Serenade.
-The group will be supporting the Jonas Brothers on their Jonas20 tour in August 2025.
+The group supported the Jonas Brothers on their Jonas20: Greetings from Your Hometown Tour in August 2025.

 Musical style and influences

 Stylistically, the band lists its musical influences as a variety of contemporary band in genres such as punk, emo pop, and alternative rock, such as Jimmy Eat World, Blink-182, Secondhand Serenade, Relient K, The Academy Is..., and Dashboard Confessional.
 The punk rock influence is most evident in their guitar and drums style.
-Given Johnson's characteristic tenor vocal melodies, the band's all-around sound is more closely geared to late '90s alternative radio rock, along the lines of Vertical Horizon, Goo Goo Dolls, and Eve 6.
+Given Johnson's characteristic tenor vocal melodies, the band's all-around sound is more closely compared to 1990s alternative radio rock, along the lines of Vertical Horizon, Goo Goo Dolls, and Eve 6.